 2. x * sign(x)

-At the very least this should shake your belief that you can pick a target code coverage percentage to be content with (anywhere from 10% to 90% in that first example) or that there is a certainty associated with 100%.
-What we’re left with is that a greater number is better than a lesser one but only if measured the same way.
+At the very least, this should shake any belief that you can simply pick a target code coverage percentage (anywhere from 10% to 90% in the first example) and be content with it - or that there’s certainty associated with 100%.
+What we’re left with is that a higher coverage number is better than a lower one, but only if measured the same way.

 Missing Coverage

-What do we do to increase that coverage?
-A typical suggestion and reaction I observed is to identify the code (branches and/or instructions) that aren’t covered and write new tests that exercise those.
-While doing this the following may happen:
+What can we do to increase coverage?
+A typical suggestion I’ve observed is to identify the code (branches and/or instructions) that aren’t covered and write new tests to exercise those.
+While doing this, the following may happen:

-1. You cover new, previously uncovered yet very much needed cases.
+• You cover new, previously uncovered cases that are very much needed.

-2. You cover new, previously uncovered cases that aren’t needed immediately but could be if we extrapolate the intent of the code.
+• You cover new, previously uncovered cases that may not be needed immediately but could be if we extrapolate the intent of the code.

-3. You cover new, previously uncovered cases, that will never be exercised in production, ever, but you don’t realize that because you have constrained visibility.
-You’re covering dead code while adding complexity for future enhancements to that code to obey artificial constraints imposed by the new tests.
+• You cover new, previously uncovered cases that will never be exercised in production, but you don’t realize it because of constrained visibility.
+You end up covering dead code while adding complexity for future enhancements that must adhere to artificial constraints imposed by the new tests.

-4. You discover that it is impossible to reach that case at all.
-You can’t decide if this is some kind of defect or dead code that could be removed.
+• You discover that it’s impossible to reach a particular case at all.
+You’re left wondering whether this is a defect or dead code that could be removed.

-5. You remove the uncovered code, effectively increasing the coverage percentage while all tests continue to pass.
-You risk that production fails if it does rely on that code.
+• You remove the uncovered code, effectively increasing the coverage percentage while all tests continue to pass.
+But you risk production failure if that code is still relied upon in any way.

-Here’s a bonus question: is that code truly not covered or is its coverage simply not measured as you only consider a subset of test types?
-Either way, it should be apparent that the missing coverage isn’t necessarily identifying missing tests – it may identify exclusion of tests and dead code that you shouldn’t have in the first place – or test for it.
-Blind chase of a greater code coverage percentage will take you to rabbit holes of needless complexity increase from which everyone suffers, and nobody benefits while hiding dead code.
+Here’s a bonus question: is that code truly not covered, or is its coverage simply not measured because you only consider a subset of test types?
+Either way, it should be clear that the missing coverage doesn’t necessarily point to missing tests - it might indicate the exclusion of tests or dead code that shouldn’t be there in the first place.
+Blindly chasing a greater code coverage percentage will lead you down rabbit holes of unnecessary complexity, where no one benefits and everyone suffers, all while hiding dead code.
 That brings us to…

 False Coverage

-1. Remnants of the past that are not in use anymore.
+• Remnants of the past that are no longer in use.

-4. Downright defects.
-Remember: to err is human.
+• Downright defects.
+After all, to err is human.

-Covering any of these is turning the unwanted into enforced, while continually paying for that enforcement and the impact of maintaining those.
-Worse, those unwanted behaviours may end up being relied upon if someone takes “inspiration” from those blind coverage tests, thus creating unintended coupling.
-Such couplings make it harder to evolve the true intent because they are forced to remain compatible with the literal abuse.
+Covering any of these simply turns unwanted code into enforced code, all while continuing to pay the price of maintaining it.
+Worse, these unwanted behaviors may end up being relied upon if someone “draws inspiration” from those blind coverage tests, inadvertently creating unintended coupling.
+Such couplings make it harder to evolve the true intent, as the system must remain compatible with the literal abuse.

 Code Uncoverage

-Code coverage is an indicator, a metric, and a tool for us to make decisions.
-It must not be viewed as a direct goal.
-It doesn’t tell us how good our tests are or how much of what we need or even expect is covered by those tests.
-Think about it: tests should be there to check if what we need from the code works well.
-In that sense, we should be aspiring to 100% “need coverage”.
-You may find “needs” expressed differently in your case … or not at all.
-They used to be referred to as “specifications” a while back, a practice I have seen essentially disappear.
+Code coverage is an indicator, a metric, and a tool to help us make decisions.
+It should never be viewed as a direct goal.
+It doesn’t tell us how good our tests are, nor how much of what we need, or even expect, is covered by them.
+Think about it: tests are there to check if the code performs as expected.
+In that sense, our real goal should be 100% “need coverage”.
+You might encounter “needs” expressed differently in your context, or not expressed at all.
+In the past, these were often referred to as “specifications”, a practice that seems to have largely disappeared.

-Most often I see direct coding from largely ambiguous user stories and/or requirements and an expectation that the same developers who write code should also write tests for it, with very little opportunity for debate.
-What that accomplishes is that all the misunderstandings, misconceptions and other reasoning errors the developer remains with after having done the work, remain coded as desired and enforced behaviour for the future.
-Yes, they also discover some defects along the way and fix them but that isn’t the only outcome.
+What I often see instead is code being written from somewhat vague user stories and/or requirements, followed by the expectation that the same developers who wrote the code should also write the tests, with little opportunity for debate.
+This approach results in all the misunderstandings, misconceptions, and reasoning errors that developers have after completing the work being coded as the desired behavior for the future.
+Yes, developers will discover some defects along the way and fix them, but that’s not the whole story.

-What does that mean?
-It means that someone else is needed to cover the blind spots and errors of the code developer.
-Code reviews aren’t enough – if they were, we would not have needed any tests in the first place.
-But what do these other people base their testing on?
-It should not be influenced by the code developer as they may end up being convinced of the same misconceptions.
-They should have different perspectives and, thus, different misconceptions too.
-Unless the misconceptions align, the outcome will be better testing.
-If tests fail because of different perspectives that indicates that something needs to be done to correct that, usually by making the foundations, usually some form of specifications, clearer.
+So, what does this mean?
+It means someone else is needed to cover the blind spots and errors of the code developer.
+Code reviews aren’t enough - if they were, we wouldn’t need tests in the first place.
+But who should these additional testers be?
+They shouldn’t be influenced by the code developer, as they might share the same misconceptions.
+Instead, they should bring different perspectives - and therefore different misconceptions.
+If the misconceptions don’t align, the result will be better testing.
+If tests fail because of these differing perspectives, it indicates that something needs to be corrected, typically by clarifying the foundational specifications.
+All good stuff!

-Note that TDD (Test-Driven Development) does not address this concern.
-It guides the developers to do work in a certain way that improves some aspects at the expense of others.
-Whether this is suitable for your case is a separate decision.
-It does not directly address the coverage issues outlined here as it does little more than flipping the order of code and test development by the same person.
-In fact, this may yield inflated coverage numbers due to achieving (near) 100% coverage with code that would never really be exercised in production.
+Note that Test-Driven Development (TDD) doesn’t address this issue.
+In some ways it augments it by suggesting that the same developer writes both tests and main code.
+While TDD guides developers to work in a particular way that improves some aspects, it may also sacrifice others.
+Whether TDD is suitable for your case is a separate decision.
+It doesn’t directly tackle the coverage issues described here, as it mainly just flips the order of coding and testing - both done by the same person.
+In fact, TDD may even inflate coverage numbers by achieving near-100% coverage with code that would never be exercised in production.

-Conclusion?
-Less than 100% coverage lets you uncover code you don’t need or you don’t test.
-You need to investigate which of the two it is, not assume either.
-The part that is covered doesn’t tell you much either.
-All of it may be of unneeded code, an enforced legacy.
-100% may seem like the ideal but even with passing tests, it does not mean that you covered all the cases due to hidden branches.
-You should absolutely look at code coverage, but you must interpret it well.
+So, what’s the conclusion?
+Less than 100% coverage helps you uncover code that you either don’t need or don’t test.
+The key is to investigate which of the two it is - not to assume either way.
+The covered code doesn’t tell you much either.
+It could all be unnecessary, enforced legacy code.
+100% coverage may seem like the ideal, but even with passing tests, it doesn’t guarantee that you’ve covered all the cases, especially with hidden branches.
+You should absolutely look at code coverage, but be sure to interpret it wisely.